How can I buy a piece of your work?

 How do I figure out my bangle size?

 I offer four sizes for my bangle bracelets:

 To measure your hand:

 If you cannot measure an existing bangle that you already own, measure your hand.
-Do so by touching your thumb and pinky together, then wrapping a cloth measuring tape around the widest point of our hand.
+Do so by touching your thumb and pinky together, then wrapping a cloth measuring tape around the widest point of your hand.
 The bracelet you order should be at least 1/4" larger than this measurement.
-I have found that plus size women, those with arthritis, or those who prefer a looser fit will likely prefer a size L or XL.
+I have found that plus-size women, those with arthritis, or those who prefer a looser fit will likely prefer a size L or XL.